meskio/Zones/README.md

 Find My Phone
 -------------
-While most find my phone type apps require the user to access a web application, ZoneGuard is controlled entirely by commands within SMS (text) messages.
+While most find my phone type apps require the user to access a web application, Zones is controlled entirely by commands within SMS (text) messages.
 SMS commands are authenticated by a user-defined password following the command.
 The commands below are currently supported: